rydmike/adaptive_theme_demo/README.md

       ),
 ```

-The colors and opacities above where also a bit tricky to figure out, they are used to make the highlight and splashes very similar to those used by the `FilledButton` and `OutlinedButton`.
+The colors and opacities above were a bit tricky to figure out, they are used to make the highlight and splashes very similar to those used by the `FilledButton` and `OutlinedButton`.

 The splash type cannot be changed for `ToggleButtons`, it does not follow the one defined by `ThemeData`, it is hard coded into the widget.
-It will thus sadly keep the Material-2 based ink style splashes on all platforms.
+It will thus sadly keep its hard coded Material-2 based ink style splashes on all platforms.

 ### Segmented Button Theme

-For the `SegmentedButton` we use keep its default style, it is quite nice.
+For the `SegmentedButton` we keep its default style, it is quite nice.
 We only add the platform adaptive shape to it (11).

 ```dart
       // 11) SegmentedButton, made to match the filled tonal button, but with